 Change yourself and you will change the world.

-- Accept death, and embrace it
+6. Accept death, and embrace it

 Too many people in the world are terrified of death.
 They spend so much of their energy fighting their own impermanence, and of course it is a fruitless battle whose only legacy is suffering.

 Buddhist wisdom states that we must accept the truth.
 The truth is death.

-- Food is sacred
+7. Food is sacred

 When eating, they will focus their minds on the food absolutely, meditating on the tastes, the sights, the smells, and the textures of the food.
 They understand that food is a blessing, one that must be valued and respected.

-When we eat slowly we come to recognise the interconnectedness of life, the fact that the food becomes a part of us and that we are, therefore, deeply connected to the wider world.
+When we eat slowly we come to recognise the interconnections of life, the fact that the food becomes a part of us and that we are, therefore, deeply connected to the wider world.

 Have gratitude and respect for food and you will help not just your body but your mind and spirit too.